oblivioncth/FIL/README.md

-# OFILb (Obby's Flashpoint Importer for LaunchBox)
+# FIL (Obby's Flashpoint Importer for LaunchBox)
-OFILb (pronounced "Awful-B") is an importer tool for [LaunchBox](https://www.launchbox-app.com/) that allows one to add platforms and playlists from [BlueMaxima's Flashpoint](https://bluemaxima.org/flashpoint/) project to their collection.
+FIL (pronounced "Awful-B") is an importer tool for [LaunchBox](https://www.launchbox-app.com/) that allows one to add platforms and playlists from [BlueMaxima's Flashpoint](https://bluemaxima.org/flashpoint/) project to their collection.
 It is fully automated and only requires the user to provide the paths to the LaunchBox/Flashpoint installs, choose which Platforms/Playlists they wish to import, and select between a few import mode options.
 Once the import is started the current progress is displayed and any errors that occur are shown to the user, with resolvable errors including a prompt for what the user would like to do.
 After the process has completed LaunchBox can be started and the games from Flashpoint can be played like those from any other Platform.

 For Platforms, the importer is capable of importing each game/animation along with any additional apps, images, and most of the metadata fields (i.e. Title, Description, etc, see below).